heimlich1024/OD_CopyPasteExternal/README.md

 Add them to the menus as you please.

+Steve White has provided a Youtube Video here showing the use between Modo and Lightwave.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=6jKi34irylo
 " target="_blank"><img src="http://img.youtube.com/vi/6jKi34irylo/0.jpg"
-alt="LW-Modo Usage" width="240" height="180" border="10" /></a>Steve White has provided a Youtube Video here showing the use between Modo and Lightwave.
+alt="LW-Modo Usage" width="240" height="180" border="10" /></a>